LAP Pledge

 Why did LAP initiate the LAP Pledge?

 LAP’s post-clerkship survey has been live at survey.legalaccountabilityproject.org since April 2023.
-In just 18 months, we have amassed nearly 1,500 survey responses from law clerks nationwide, rapidly establishing ourselves as the largest independent repository of clerkship information in the U.S.
+We’ve amassed nearly 1,800 survey responses from law clerks nationwide and are the largest independent repository of clerkship information in the U.S.

 We want the Clerkships Database to continue to grow and flourish, and to ensure it’s broadly representative of state and federal clerkships nationwide.
-You can make a front-end investment in improving and diversifying your hiring, and ensure that your clerks’ perspectives are included as applicants read reviews of judges in the Clerkships Database, by helping us circulate the survey.
+Through the LAP Pledge, judges are making a front-end investment in improving their applicant pools, while also ensuring their clerks’ perspectives are included as applicants read reviews of judges in the Clerkships Database.

-Clerkship hiring is shrouded in mystery.
+Clerkship hiring was historically shrouded in mystery.
 Judicial clerkships seem inaccessible to far too many law students and new attorneys.
-LAP has created a marketplace for clerkship information: our free-market transparency model fosters informed and discerning consumers of clerkship information and enables judges to compete for the best applicants by spotlighting positive chambers culture.
+LAP created a marketplace for clerkship information: our free-market transparency model facilitates informed and discerning consumers of clerkship information and enables judges to compete for the best applicants by spotlighting positive work environments.

 Help us democratize information about judges as managers, chambers culture, and a diversity of clerkship experiences by taking the LAP Pledge today!